Peer to peer learning is a great tactic for skill development in the workplace. Find out more about peer-to-peer learning with this handy guide.

 Peer Learning: An Effective Tool That Helps Building A Workplace That Thrives In Productivity And Diversity

-This article discusses everything—from what peer learning is to the irresistible advantages of peer learning in today's workplace—one should know about peer learning.
+This article discusses everything from what peer learning is to the irresistible advantages of peer learning in today's workplace.

 The only thing that makes human beings genuinely stand out from all other species is learning, and no place on earth ever prospered without it.
 Today's world is the outcome of all the learning and teaching humans did in the past.
 And modern work culture and working environment have evolved in a way that if someone traveled through time, say late 18th century, they would be unquestionably awe-stricken at what they would see.
 One cannot say it was the scientists and philosophers—political, environmental, or social—who paved the way for this modern and more equitable world.
 Of course, they played a significant role in constructing the path to take the world to where it is today.
 But more importantly, it was people who developed an appetite for collaborative learning and a sense of community where everyone lives mutually interconnected through learning and education.